MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

  |
 | --- |

-## Install CE Setup and Configuration Data
+## Install CDS Setup and Configuration Data

 1. Download, unblock and unzip the Setup and Configuration Data Package at [here](https://download.microsoft.com/download/1/3/4/1349369c-6209-42b7-b3b4-5be0e67cacd8/ProjOpsSampleSetupData-%20Integrated%20UR1.zip).
 2. Navigate to the unzipped folder and run the executable file called &quot;DataMigrationUtility&quot;.